jewlf/getting_cleaning_data_project/README.md

-TIDY DATA:  In Hadley Wickham's "Journal of Statistical Software", volume VV, issue II, page 4 (available at: http://vita.had.co.nz/papers/tidy-data.pdf), he says that in "tidy data", "each variable forms a column" and "each observation forms a row".
+TIDY DATA:  In Hadley Wickham's "Journal of Statistical Software", volume VV, issue II, page 4 (available at: http://vita.had.co.nz/papers/tidy-data.pdf), he says that in "tidy data", "each feature forms a column" and "each observation forms a row".

 In the source dataset from the Human Activity Recognition project, the